HeshanKarunaratne/cka/README.md

 #### Headless Services

 The way you point one application within the cluster to another application is through a service.
 So if we had a web server, then to make the database server accessible to the web server, we create a service for the database.
 We name it `mysql`.
 The service now acts as a load balancer.
 The traffic coming into the service, is balanced across all the pods in the deployment.
 The service has a clusterIP and a DNS name associated with it.
 It usually goes like `mysql.default.svc.cluster.local`.
 Any other application within the environment can use this DNS record to reach the `mysql` database.
 What We need is a service that doesn't load balance requests but gives us a DNS entry to reach each pod.
-Thats a headless service.
+That's a headless service.
 A headless service is created like a normal service, but it doesn't have an IP of its own.
 When you create a headless service each pod gets a DNS record created in the form of `podname.headless-servicename.namespace.svc.cluster.local`

     master  -> mysql-0.mysql-h.default.svc.cluster.local
     slave 1 -> mysql-1.mysql-h.default.svc.cluster.local